 Its headquarters are in the central financial district of the City of London.

-Sometimes known as the ‘Old Lady’ of Threadneedle Street, the Bank was founded in 1694, nationalised on 1 March 1946, and gained independence in 1997.
+The Bank of England was founded in 1694, nationalized on 1 March 1946, and gained independence in 1997.

 Standing at the center of the UK’s financial system, its mission is to “promote the good of the people of the United Kingdom by maintaining monetary and financial stability.”

 One of its main jobs is to make sure you can pay for things easily and securely in the UK.
 So the BoE produces banknotes (cash) and oversees many of the other payment systems you use (like debit or credit cards).

 It also works to keep the cost of living stable so the British pound (GBP) keeps its purchasing power.
 One way it does is by changing the main interest rate in the UK.

 The BoE also regulates and supervises all the major banks, building societies, credit unions, insurers, and investment firms in the UK to make sure they are safe and sound.